CMLL World Tag Team Championship

 The CMLL World Tag Team Championship (CMLL Campeonato Mundial de Parejas in Spanish) is a professional wrestling World Tag Team Championship promoted by Consejo Mundial de Lucha Libre (CMLL; Spanish for "World Wrestling Council") in Mexico and is for two-man tag teams only.
 The championship was created in 1993 to replace the Mexican National Tag Team Championship and is still promoted by CMLL to this day.
 It is the top championship promoted by CMLL, with the CMLL Arena Coliseo Tag Team Championship and the Occidente Tag Team Championship considered lower ranked, regional tag team championships.
-As it is a professional wrestling championship, it is not won or lost competitively but instead by the decision of the bookers of a wrestling promotion.
-The title is awarded after the chosen team "wins" a match to maintain the illusion that professional wrestling is a competitive sport.
+As it is a professional wrestling championship, it is won or lost via wrestling matches.

 The reigning champions are Los Nuevos Ingobernables ("The New Ungovernables"; Ángel de Oro and Niebla Roja), having defeated Titán and Volador Jr., on January 23, 2022, at CMLL Domingos Arena Mexico.
 They are the 44th overall champions in their first reign together.
 Negro Casas and Shocker hold the record for the longest reign as a team, at 1,335 days. Último Guerrero and Rey Bucanero hold the record for the longest combined reigns of any team: 1,185 days divided over three reigns.
 Individually, Último Guerrero has held the championship six times for a total of 1,923 days, the longest of any individual.
 The team of Último Guerrero and Dr. Wagner Jr. held the championship for seven days, the shortest reign of any championship team.
 Casas and Último Guerrero have the most title reigns with six each, while the combinations of Casas and El Hijo del Santo, Último Guerrero and Rey Bucanero and Averno and Mephisto are the only teams to have won the championship three times.

 The championship has been declared vacant on a number of occasions, either because of an injury to one of the champions or because a wrestler stopped working for CMLL for a period of time.
 The championship has been held up once, based on the inconclusive outcome of a match, being vacant for a week until the two teams had a rematch.
 CMLL has also held a couple of tournaments designed to give the winners of the tournament a match against the champions, declaring them the official number one contender for the champions.